mulesoft-assets/template-sfdc2msdyn-contact-broadcast/README.md

 + msdyn.url `https://{your MS Dynamics url}`

 # API Calls <a name="apicalls"/>
 Salesforce imposes limits on the number of API Calls that can be made.
-However, we make API call to Salesforce only once during migration, so this is not something to worry about.
+However, in this template, only one call per poll cycle is done to retrieve all the information required.

 # Customize It!<a name="customizeit"/>